Magnetic flux quantum: Superconducting magnetic flux quantum

 If one deals with a superconducting ring (i.e. a closed loop path in a superconductor) or a hole in a bulk superconductor, the magnetic flux threading such a hole/loop is quantized.

 The (superconducting) magnetic flux quantum Φ_{0} = h/(2e) ≈ is a combination of fundamental physical constants: the Planck constant h and the electron charge e.

 Its value is, therefore, the same for any superconductor.

-To understand this definition in the context of the Dirac flux quantum one shall consider that the effective quasiparticles active in a superconductors are Cooper pairs with an effective charge of 2 electrons q = 2e.
+To understand this definition in the context of the Dirac flux quantum, one considers that the supercurrent in a superconductor is carried by Cooper pairs which have twice the charge of an electron $q = 2e$.

-The phenomenon of flux quantization was first discovered in superconductors experimentally by B. S. Deaver and W. M. Fairbank and, independently, by R. Doll and M. Näbauer, in 1961.
-The quantization of magnetic flux is closely related to the Little–Parks effect, but was predicted earlier by Fritz London in 1948 using a phenomenological model.
+The phenomenon of flux quantization was first discovered in superconductors experimentally by B. S. Deaver and W. M. Fairbank, and independently by R. Doll and M. Näbauer, in 1961.
+The quantization of magnetic flux is closely related to the Little–Parks effect, but was predicted earlier by Fritz London in 1948 using the London equations, a phenomenological model of superconductivity.